 First, remember Rule #1.
 Since the point of most business enterprises is to get money into the pockets of the owner, if the owner remains a California resident, relocating the corporation won’t help a bit by itself.
 Assuming all the income from operations passes through the entities (including the trust) to the owner, it will be taxed by California because of Rule #1.
 All of a resident’s income is taxable by California.
 So in situations like this, if a strategic relocation is in the cards, step one is for the owner to change residency to a lower tax or non-income tax state.
 Obviously that’s a big step.
 It means major change.
 But if reducing state income taxes is the goal, it’s the sine qua non of residency tax planning.

 Second, remember Rule #2.
 Moving out-of-state won’t change anything if the source of the income derives from California.
 The premise here is that the owner’s market is in California, so he can’t move the operations.
-Paying California income taxes on that is the price we pay for benefiting from the Golden State’s large market.
-That said, what doesn’t have to be performed here is the administrative services: the management, accounting, etc., that the corporation carries out for LLCs.
-The source of income from personal services is the location where the services are performed, and not where the nonresident lives, the location where the contract for services is entered into, or the place of payment.
+In such cases, California income taxes is the price we pay for benefiting from the Golden State’s large and lucrative market.
+That said, what doesn’t have to be performed here is the administrative services: the management, accounting, etc., that the corporation carries out for LLCs or other entities.
+The source of income from personal services is the location where the services are performed, not the location where the contract for services is entered into, or the place of payment.
 Cal.
 Code Reg §18662-5.
-Therefore, if the services aren’t performed in-state, it may not be California source.
+Therefore, if the services aren’t performed in-state, the income they generate may not be California source.

 Now, there are complexities with this, as with any tax situation.